Arthritis: How to Qualify for Social Security Disability

 Click here to begin your application for disability benefits.

 Social Security does not directly address arthritis in their medical listings, but they do consider some types of arthritis.
 With proper medical evidence, anyone that meets the definition of a listing will be granted Social Security benefits.
-Arthritis can cause impairments severe enough to meet the definition of listings under 1.00 Musculoskeletal System and listing 14.00 mentions septic and inflammatory arthritis.
-In order to qualify under listing 14.09 Inflammatory Arthritis a claimant must demonstrate a persistent inflammation or deformity that results in the inability to effectively ambulate, inability to perform fine and gross movement with the upper extremity, or demonstrate ankylosing spondylitis or spondyloarthropathy that severely limits motion of the cervical spine.
+Arthritis can cause impairments severe enough to meet the definition of listings under 1.00 Musculoskeletal System and list 14.00 mentions septic and inflammatory arthritis.
+To qualify under listing 14.09 Inflammatory Arthritis, a claimant must demonstrate a persistent inflammation or deformity that results in the inability to effectively ambulate, inability to perform the subtle and gross movement with the upper extremity, or prove ankylosing spondylitis or spondyloarthropathy that severely limits motion of the cervical spine.

-Premier Disability Services, LLC has extensive experience assisting claimants who suffer from arthritis obtain Social Security Disability benefits.
-If you suffer from arthritis and you are unable to work, please contact our office for a free evaluation.
+Premier Disability Services, LLC has extensive experience assisting claimants who have arthritis obtain Social Security Disability benefits.
+If you have arthritis and you are unable to work, please contact our office for a free evaluation.